 You might have the right to be let in the property even if you never moved in.
 If you signed a lease and gave money to the landlord for rent or a security deposit, the landlord must let you move into the property on the date the lease starts.
 If the landlord refuses to let you in, you have the right to start a lockout action and be let into the property.

 Even people who live in temporary housing can’t be locked out.
-You have the right not to be locked out of your home even if your home is in an assisted living building, a sober house, a homeless shelter, and other types of housing.
+You have the right not to be locked out of your home even if your home is in an assisted living building, a sober house, some homeless shelters, and other types of housing.
 The landlords who run buildings like these might say they can make you leave without going through an eviction.
 They are wrong.
 Even if you live in temporary housing, you have the rights in this fact sheet.
 You can ask the court to order the sheriff to help you get back in right away.
+If you aren’t sure if your temporary housing is protected from lock-outs, contact your legal aid office right away.

 You can also ask the court to set a hearing to decide if the landlord should pay you money (damages) for locking you out.
 The court should sign an order for you to take to the sheriff.
 The sheriff can let you back in, even if they have to break in.